zhanyuzhang/auto-server/README.md

 ```

 # usage
-Go to the director which you want to serve, and then:
+Go to the directory which you want to serve, and then:

 ```
 awesome-server